Jeremy-Perras/Jeremy-Perras/README.md

 ##### NOW

 - 🔭 I’m currently working on 42 last project
-- 🌱 Learning all about Unreal Engine
+- 🌱 Learning all about implementation of video games
 - 📨 I'm open to any proposition

 ##### BIO